letanure/resend-cli/README.md

 [options]    Create a contact in an audience via Resend API

+### contacts delete

+[options]    Delete a contact by ID or email from an audience in Resend

 ### contacts list

 [options]      List all contacts in an audience